nubenetes/awesome-kubernetes/docs/storage.md

 ## Kubestr
 - [kubestr.io](https://kubestr.io/) Kubestr is a collection of tools to discover, validate and evaluate your kubernetes storage options.
 - [blog.kasten.io: Benchmarking and Evaluating Your Kubernetes Storage with Kubestr](https://blog.kasten.io/benchmarking-kubernetes-storage-with-kubestr)

+## VolSync
+- [VolSync 🌟](https://github.com/backube/volsync) Asynchronous data replication for Kubernetes volumes.
+VolSync asynchronously replicates Kubernetes persistent volumes between clusters using either rsync or rclone.
+It also supports creating backups of persistent volumes via restic.
+- [next.redhat.com: Introducing VolSync: your data, anywhere](https://next.redhat.com/2021/08/23/introducing-volsync-your-data-anywhere/) VolSync, a new storage-agnostic utility for exporting and importing objects from one Kubernetes namespace to another, even across clusters!

 ---
 <center>